 - The student will then contact the program coordinator to request a new major, minor, or concentration.

 - Program coordinators will complete the declaration, using the link in myGoucher, Request to Change Student Major, Minor, or Concentration.
-Please note that the form should not be completed by students.
+Please note that the form can only be submitted by program coordinators.

-- The declaration form will display the student’s current primary major, secondary major, primary minor, secondary minor, and concentration, and current advisors.
+- The declaration form will display the student’s current programs of study and

 - The program coordinator will select the new major, minor, or concentration and select the advisor.

-- The declaration form will log the transaction into a database and send an email message to email@example.com with information provided by the program coordinator.
+- The form will log the request into a database and send a notification to the Associate Provost’s office with information provided in the form.

-- The Associate Provost’s office will review and process the request (major/minor/concentration and advisor assignment).
-The information will be entered onto your academic record and appear on your transcript.
+- The Associate Provost’s office will review and process the request.
+Once processed, students will receive a notification of the requested changes and the information will be entered onto the student’s academic record and appear on the student‘s transcript.

 How to delete your major, minor, or concentration

-- The web application will show the student’s current:
+- The web application will show the student’s current programs of study.

-- If a student only has one major, they will not be able to delete the major.
-Instead the student should submit a request to change their existing major.
+- 4. If a student only has one major, they will not be able to delete the major.
+Instead, the student should submit a request to change their existing major.

-- The web application will log the transaction into a database and send an email message to firstname.lastname@example.org with information provided by the student.
+- 5. The form will log the request into a database and send a notification to the Associate Provost’s office with information provided in the form.

 What if I’m not ready to declare a major?

 Pre-Major Academic Advising: All incoming first-year students are assigned a Pre-Major Academic Advisor.
-Your Pre-Major Academic Advisor will help you develop an academic plan of study, connect you to program coordinators, and guide you in a process of self-discovery that will ultimately lead you to declare a major.
-Visit the Advising Resources page for more information.
+Pre-Major Academic Advisor will help students develop an academic plan of study, connect with program coordinators, and guide them in a process of self-discovery that will ultimately lead students to declare a major.
+Students should visit the Advising Resources page for more information.